Head-Royce School

 Head-Royce School (Head-Royce or HRS) is a private co-educational college-preparatory K-12 school in Oakland, California.
 The forerunner of Head-Royce was the Anna Head School for Girls in Berkeley, founded in 1887.
 Relocated to its current site in 1964, Anna Head School for Girls merged with the neighboring Royce School in 1979 to form the present-day Head-Royce School.

 Head-Royce is composed of three divisions.
 The Lower School consists of kindergarten through 5th grade.
 The Middle School is composed of the 6th, 7th, and 8th grades.
 Finally, the Upper School encompasses 9th through 12th grades.
 Most new students enter Head-Royce in kindergarten, 6th grade, or 9th grade.

 History

-The school was founded in 1887 by Anna Head as the Anna Head School for Girls in Berkeley, California.
+The school was founded in 1887 by Anna Head as the Anna Head School for Girls, at 2538 Channing Way in Berkeley, California.

 In 1955, the University of California, Berkeley acquired the school's property by writ of eminent domain.
 The school was relocated to the Oakland Hills, and a new campus was constructed by 1964.

 In 1971, the school's Board of Trustees established a co-ordinate school for boys, The Royce School, named in honor of philosopher (and Anna Head's brother-in-law), Josiah Royce.
 In 1979, the schools completed the transition to become a fully co-educational school, with its current name.

-Nearly one half of the students and one third of the employees are people of color.
-One quarter of the student body receives financial assistance..
+On May 16, 2024, UC Berkeley pro-Palestinian protesters occupied the abandoned 130-year old Anna Head Alumnae building.
+They temporarily renamed it "Hind's House" after Hind Rajab, a six-year-old Palestinian girl killed during the conflict.
+Twelve people were arrested and charged with burglary, vandalism, and conspiracy after police from twenty different regional police agencies cleared the hall the next day, treating the building as a crime scene.